viamrobotics/docs/docs/components/sensor/ultrasonic-micro-rdk.md

 ---

 Configure an `ultrasonic` sensor to integrate the [HC-S204](https://www.sparkfun.com/products/15569) ultrasonic distance sensor into your machine.
-Make sure to physically connect your sensor to your machine's microcontroller and turn it on.
+Physically connect your sensor to your microcontroller and power both on.
 Then, configure the sensor:

 {{< tabs >}}